solarpx/ethers-abirpc/README.md

 Provider<MockProvider>
 ```

-These types are re-exported by `ethers-abirpc` via the following type aliases so developers do not need to manage underlying `ethers-rs` provider types directly:
+These types are re-exported by `ethers-abirpc` via the following type aliases so developers do not need to manage underlying `ethers-rs` provider types directly.

 ```rust
 WsProvider